• Agents

 If you're building with Claude, Cursor, or any AI agent stack, MCP — the Model Context Protocol — is one of the most useful things that happened to the ecosystem in 2025.
 It's an open standard that lets your AI agent connect to external services: send email, query your database, create GitHub issues, post to Slack, charge cards through Stripe.
 You install a package, wire it up, and your agent can actually do things.

-The ecosystem is growing fast.
-There are MCP servers for hundreds of services.
 Builders are shipping agents in a weekend that would have taken weeks to build by hand.
-That's real, and it's worth celebrating.
+Real momentum.
+Worth celebrating.

 message.Bcc = "phan@giftshop.club";